JuliaOpt/juliaopt.github.io/meetings/bordeaux2018/index.md

 ## Purpose

 This workshop is a follow-up to the [first annual JuMP-dev workshop](/meetings/mit2017/) held in June 2017 at MIT.
-The purpose of the workshop is to bring together students, researchers, and practitioners with interests in the software aspects of the [JuMP](https://github.com/JuliaOpt/JuMP.jl) "stack".
+The purpose of the workshop is to bring together students, researchers, and practitioners with interests in the software aspects of [JuMP](https://github.com/JuliaOpt/JuMP.jl) and related packages.
 Interest areas of the workshop include:

 - JuMP core development ([MathOptInterface](https://github.com/JuliaOpt/MathOptInterface.jl), JuMP 1.0)
 - Mathematical optimization solvers written in Julia